Existence of Minimal Surfaces in Infinite Volume Hyperbolic 3-manifolds: Introduction and Statement of Main Results

 \subsubsection{Acknowledgements}

 The authors express their gratitude to Antoine Song, Yair Minsky, and Saul Schleimer for generously sharing their insights.
+We thank Andrea Seppi for helpful comments on Section 4.
+We thank the referee for carefully reading our paper and for helpful comments.
 The research of BC was partially supported by the National Science Foundation (Grant No. DMS-2202584) and the Simons Foundation (Grant No. 579977).
 ZH is partially supported by a PSC-CUNY grant.
 BL was supported by NSF grant DMS-2202830.
-FVP is funded by the European Union (ERC, RaConTeich, 101116694). \footnote{Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+FVP was funded by the European Union (ERC, RaConTeich, 101116694). \footnote{Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.}